chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        Value    Description
        ======== ==============================================================
-       none     do not build hwloc support into the Chapel runtime system   use a system install of hwloc (but see note below) hwloc    use the hwloc distribution bundled with Chapel in third-party
+       none     do not build hwloc support into the Chapel runtime hwloc    use the hwloc distribution bundled with Chapel in third-party
        ======== ==============================================================